marcpage/libernet/notes.md

 Older entries are removed to get the size down to 1 MiB.
 Address histories are not encrypted, but may be compressed if compression improves size.
 The identifier of an address history is a hash of compressed contents (or uncompressed if uncompressed is smaller).
-Unlike a [Small file](#small-file), address history is not encrypted.
+Unlike a [small file](#small-file), address history is not encrypted.

 Address history is requested for a particular address via [Data Matching](#data-matching).
 The path to the contents referenced by the history is first converted to lowercase.
 Then any backslashes (\\) are converted to slashes (/).
-Any slash prefixes are removed and then whitespace is removed from the ends.
+Any slash prefixes or suffixes are removed and then whitespace is removed from the ends.
 The path is then prefixed with "web:".
 ```\Testing\the\Path\To Enlightenment -> web:testing/the/path/to enlightenment```
 This string is then hashed.